lastic/lastic.github.io/_posts/2024-06-01-MINIGOTEK.md

 [GOTEKRETRO](https://www.gotek-retro.eu/atari-gotek-external-deluxe)

+UPDATED 17-SEP-2024 According to the seller the PCB works 99% sure with all models of Goteks, the adapter board on the floppyport of the ST also has a 3D printed housing now.

-This version will only work with the older type GOTEK but luckily I only have old stuff lying around at home :)
+~~This version will only work with the older type GOTEK but luckily I only have old stuff lying around at home :)~~

 For another project I had bought an ABS case with closely resembles the grey ST colour.